Quality of Services

 Registration and Inspection

-Simply Play promotes healthy eating in all of our clubs by providing the children with healthy, varied snacks.
+Simply Play promotes healthy eating in all of our services by providing the children with healthy, varied snacks.
 Staff will also educate the children on the importance of a balanced, healthy diet through their activities programmes.
 We ask that parents take this into consideration when providing packed lunches.

 Working in partnership with parents is key to children’s learning and development.